 Low UV resistance and clarity.
 Transparent epoxies and polyesters usually have lower clarity than water-clear polyurethanes, and are more prone to developing a yellow hue when exposed to sunlight.
 In comparison, many polyurethanes exhibit high UV stability.

 Workshop safety concerns.
 Components of a polyester resin are extremely volatile, flammable, and are an inhalation risk.
-Epoxies are more user-friendly, but use corrossive chemicals, and contain non-trivial amounts of bisphenol A, a controversial compound suspected of being an endocrine disruptor.
-Limiting your non-essential exposure seems like a wise step.
+Epoxies are more user-friendly, but use corrossive chemicals, and contain non-trivial amounts of bisphenol A. Bisphenol A hasn't been conclusively implicated in being harmful to humans, but is suspected of being an endocrine disruptor based on some subset of animal studies.
+Limiting your non-essential exposure may be a wise step.

 Of course, I don't want to demonize these polymers.
 Polyesters are sometimes useful for bonding and repair applications; and epoxies are extremely useful as high-performance glues and laminating or potting resins.
 Both epoxies and polyesters can be superior in lay-up composite applications, too, in part owing to their improved bonding capabilities.
 You can have a look at the products sold by Freeman Supply, or check out the low-cost, water-clear epoxies available from Polymer Composites Inc; just don't expect them to be a sensible match for PU for the processes discussed in this guide.